 We will have stopovers at Echuya forest for good birding opportunities and possible sightings of Albertine rift endemics.

-Day 5: Birding in Bwindi impenetrable national park
+Day 5: Birding in Ruhija sector of Bwindi Forest

 Today we bird towards Mubwindi Swamp where the trail drops steeply through the dense forest and then winds through swampy forest.
 Initially the birds on the trail are similar like those encountered before but more time spent will provide opportunities for the rare and localized African Green Broadbill now known as Grauers Broadbill.
 It prefers to nest near the Mubwindi Swamp and can be difficult to locate while on this trip but with excellent site guides there are high chances of locating it.